Fileurix3/discord_bot/README.md

 ## What does the bot do?

-- `/report <user> <reason>`:

-  When entering this command into a separate `reports` channel, a message from the bot comes in which there are fields:

-  - `sender`: Who sent the report.
-  - `report user`: The user who was the subject of the report.
-  - `reason`: Reason for report.

-  This message has two buttons:

-  - `Ignore`: When you click `Ignore` button, the user who sent the report receives a message that his report has been ignored.
-  - `Accept`: When you click the `Accept` button you will have to choose what kind of punishment to give to the user “Warning, etc” and then the user will receive a message about the punishment.

-- `/question <question>`:
+- `/help_panel`:

-  When entering this command into a separate `questions` channel, a message from the bot comes in which there are fields:

-  - `Question`: The question sent by the user.

-  - `Asked a question`: User who submitted a question.

-  This message has one buttons:
+  This command can only be entered by the administrator (preferably entered in a channel where users cannot write).

+  when entering this command, embed appears with several buttons:

-  - `Reply`: When clicking the `Reply` button, the user who sent the question receives a message from the bot with the answer to this question and the name of the person who answered the question
+  - `Ask a question`: By clicking this button, the user can ask a question to the moderators of the server, this question will be sent to a separate channel for moderators, and after answering this question the user will receive an answer from the bot in a private message.

+    **for example:** (when a new voice channel will be available)

+  - `Report a problem`: Clicking on this button performs the same action as clicking on the `Ask a question` button, but now the user will be able to report a problem.

+    **for example:** (I can't see the N text channel)

 ## dependencies